December 2021 - rfxcel.com

 Why are GS1 barcodes important?

 The short answer is, as we said above, standardized GS1 barcodes allow us to maintain order and avoid chaos.
-Work flows become quicker and more efficient.
+Workflows become quicker and more efficient.
 The GS1 barcodes keep supply chains running by enabling companies to sell, ship, track, reorder, and return products, in most cases by scanning with a handheld device or a camera-based system.

 GS1 barcodes also expedite communication, traceability, visibility, and transparency.
 It’s really all about sharing information quickly in order to know the source of ingredients/components and products, where they’ve been and where they’re going, and when they reach their final destination.